MerginMaps/docs/src/manage/plugin-multi-server-use/index.md

 See the [overview and pricing](https://merginmaps.com/pricing-for-ce-and-ee) for more details.
 :::

-## Custom server configuration in Mergin Maps plugin for QGIS
+## Custom server configuration in Mergin Maps QGIS plugin
-To configure a custom <MainPlatformName /> server in <QGISPluginName />:
+To configure a custom <MainPlatformName /> server in the <QGISPluginNameShort />:

 1. Click on the **Configure <MainPlatformName /> plugin** icon to open the configuration dialog
 ![Mergin Maps plugin configure icon](./configure-plugin.jpg "Mergin Maps plugin configure icon")